Chronology

 Spring 1964

 Meets Dorothy Herzka (b.
-1939) at Paul Bianchini Gallery in New York (16 E. 78th St.) during preparations for American Supermarket, organized by Ben Birillo.
+1939; d.
+2024) at Paul Bianchini Gallery in New York (16 E. 78th St.) during preparations for American Supermarket, organized by Ben Birillo.

 With help from Birillo, experiments applying enamel motif to porcelain enamel butcher trays featuring an image of a hot dog.
-Creates enamel edition, Hot Dog, inspired by commercial enamel signs.
+Creates enamel edition, Hot Dog, inspired enamel subway signs.49Waldman 1971b, p.
+213

 Seeks out ARPOR (Architectural Porcelain Fabricators, Inc.) in Orangeburg, New York, to create enamels featuring cloudscapes, sunrises and scenes of girls based on comic-book panels.